-- 2.1 The following are examples of the kind of interest that you must declare.
-Please note that this list is not exhaustive, and there may be other interests that you should also declare. - Tenancy of a property (by you or someone to whom you are closely connected) of which we are the landlord. - Occupancy or ownership of a property (by you or someone to whom you are closely connected) which is factored or receives property related services from us. - Receipt of care or support services from us.
+The following are examples of the kind of interest that you must declare.
+Please note that this list is not exhaustive, and there may be other interests that you should also declare.

-Governing Body Code of Conduct GCS-2.10 Version 1.0 Printed copies are UNCONTROLLED.
-It is the users responsibility to verify printed material against the controlled document register.

-- Membership of a community or other voluntary organisation that is active in the area(s) we serve. - Voluntary work with another RSL or with an organisation that does, or is likely to do, business with us. - Membership of the governing body of another RSL. - Being an elected member of any local authority where we are active. - If you purchase goods or services from us. - If you purchase goods or services from one of our contractors or suppliers. - Significant shareholding in a company that we do business with. - Membership of a political, campaigning or other body whose interests and/or activities may affect our work or activities. - Ownership of land or property in our areas of operation excluding for the purpose of your own residential use (i.e. there is no requirement for you to declare any house in which you currently live). - Unresolved dispute relating to the provision of services in connection with a tenancy or occupancy agreement or a contractual dispute over the provision of goods or services with us. - 2.2 If you are not sure whether a certain matter needs to be declared, you must seek guidance from the Chair or CEO.
-If doubt remains, the advice would always to declare the matter. - 2.3 You should note that in some circumstances, declaration of an interest may not be sufficient, and that it may be necessary for the organisation to take additional measures to deal satisfactorily with the situation so as to protect the probity and reputations of both yourself and the organisation.
+- Tenancy of a property (by you or someone to whom you are closely connected) of which we are the landlord. - Occupancy or ownership of a property (by you or someone to whom you are closely connected) which is factored or receives property related services from us. - Receipt of care or support services from us. - Membership of a community or other voluntary organisation that is active in the area(s) we serve. - Voluntary work with another RSL or with an organisation that does, or is likely to do, business with us. - Membership of the Board of another RSL. - Being an elected member of any local authority where we are active. - If you purchase goods or services from us. - If you purchase goods or services from one of our contractors or suppliers. - Significant shareholding in a company that we do business with. - Membership of a political, campaigning or other body whose interests

+- and/or activities may affect our work or activities. - Ownership of land or property in our areas of operation excluding for the purpose of your own residential use (i.e. there is no requirement for you to declare any house in which you currently live). - Unresolved dispute relating to the provision of services in connection with a tenancy or occupancy agreement or a contractual dispute over the provision of goods or services with us.

+If you are not sure whether a certain matter needs to be declared, you must seek guidance from the Chair or CEO.
+If doubt remains, the advice would always to declare the matter.

+You should note that in some circumstances, declaration of an interest may not be sufficient, and that it may be necessary for the organisation to take additional measures to deal satisfactorily with the situation so as to protect the probity and reputations of both you and the organisation.